mpvd/vTuner-Emulator-YCast/README.md

 # vTuner-Emulator-YCast

 vTuner-Emulator-YCast is a docker container based on YCast for RaspberryPi (Raspbian) to replace vTuner.
+Find this project on [Github](https://github.com/mpvd/vTuner-Emulator-YCast/) and on [Docker-Hub](https://hub.docker.com/r/mpvd/vtuner-emulator-ycast).
+Feel free to contact me, if you have any optimization: [Report an Issue](https://github.com/mpvd/vTuner-Emulator-YCast/issues)

 ## YCast
 YCast is a self hosted replacement for the vTuner internet radio service which many AVRs use and made by Micha LaQua (Copyright (C) 2019 Micha LaQua).